Exploit0xfffff/Intelrepo/README.md

 #### Ending The Project(DUE TO PLACEMENT HADACHE FINISING PROJECT UPTO HERE WILL BE COMPLETE)

 # What-If reopns the project
-- 1) create mobile application development process
+- 1)adding google maps & developing & google lens
-- 2) upgrade Home
+- 2)upgrade Home
-- 3) adding google maps & developing
+- 3 create mobile application development process
-- 4) upgrade newer versions & libraries
+- 4)upgrade newer versions & libraries

 - This is my first AI project, and although I haven't learned extensively about neural networks, I have implemented it using libraries such as GTK(Good To know), GUI (Graphical User Interface Toolkit), OpenCV (Open Source Computer Vision Library), COCO (Common Objects in Context) dataset, and R-CNN (Region-based Convolutional Neural Network) Connected to CPU&GPU.